 The most prolonged era of all time was underway as Louis kept the crown for a full twelve years, ruling under an iron fist.
 Louis beat off 27 challenges to the throne before retiring with just one lone loss on his record in 1949.

 Having been dropped in both victories over Jersey Joe Walcott before hanging up his gloves, Louis’ rival was put forward for the vacant championship later that year.
-Walcott favored defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.
+Walcott got favored to defeat Ezzard Charles at Comiskey Park, Chicago but lost on points over the fifteen-round distance.

 Charles made six defenses, including one over Louis on his 1950 comeback, before Walcott avenged his loss in 1951.